-Use your own pail, or pick up a 4-gallon bucket and small kitchen pail at no cost.* Pails and buckets are available at:
+Use your own pail, or pick up a 4-gallon bucket at no cost.* Buckets are available at:

 You can also buy a convenient 2-gallon counter-top bucket for $5 at Green Mountain Compost.

-*Free bins & buckets are for Chittenden County residents only.
-The 4-gallon white bucket is for drop-off composting only.
+*Free buckets are for Chittenden County residents only.
+The 4-gallon green bucket is for drop-off composting only.
 Limit 1 per household.
 (If it breaks, remove the metal handle and bring it back to your local DOC for a replacement.)

 Collect compostable items